jzaldumbide/ifishblog/README.md

 ifishblog
 =========

-Using iFish starter kit a webapp for science blogs
+This webapp was developed using iFish starter kit a webapp for science blogs

+Currently is hosted in http://blogs.ifish.io.s3-website-ap-southeast-2.amazonaws.com/

 Group members: Asher Trama, Jessica Breadsell, Juan Zaldumbide and Taylor Ogden.